A stroke is a medical emergency that can have severe repercussions.

 The emotional impact of stroke also takes its toll.
 Speaking, with friends, family, a therapist, or a support group will also aid in the recovery process.

 At the hospital, the stroke patient would have a CT scan, MRI, or other imaging test, to rule out other possibilities, such as a brain tumour or drug reaction.

-For ischemic stroke, medication would be given to break up clotting.
+For ischaemic stroke, medication would be given to break up clotting.

 This medication — recombinant tissue plasminogen activator (r-tPA, also called alteplase or Activase) — needs to be given intravenously within 4.5 hours of when symptoms started.

-Doctors can also use endovascular therapy to treat ischemic strokes directly within the blocked blood vessel.
+Doctors can also use endovascular therapy to treat ischaemic strokes directly within the blocked blood vessel.

 Unfortunately once someone has experienced a stroke, they are at a higher risk for a secondary stroke.
 Secondary stroke can have even more devastating effects than the first and increases the chances of death.

 The risk of experiencing secondary stroke is highest in the following few days after the initial stroke and remains increased especially during the first year and up to five years.
 Taking steps for preventing any future stroke is crucial to ones survival.

 Disclaimer: This article is for informational purposes only.
 It does not constitute, replace, or qualify as any form of first aid training.